kalecodes/ShopSmart/PAGE_TESTING.md

 - Validate that all buttons redirect to the appropriate page.
 - Validate that the add an item data entry field validates acceptable inputs.
 - Validate that new items are added to the unassigned list.
-- Validate that existing items are assigned to the correct store.
+- Validate that existing items (in database) are re-activated and assigned to the correct store.
-- Validate that new items assigned to a store are added to the correct store when assigned.
+- Validate that items assigned to a store are removed from the unassigned list and added to the correct store.
 - Validate that the add a store feature adds a new store.
-- Validate that new items can be added to a new store.

 ## Shop Page
 ### Description